WD-11: Drawbacks

-The WD-11's design was somewhat ill thought out, when the filament burns out it has a tendency to contact the plate, feeding high voltages back through the heater circuitry and subsequently burning out the filaments on the remaining tubes,.
+The design of the WD-11 is somewhat flawed.
+When the filament burns out, it has a tendency to contact the plate.
+This feeds high voltages back through the heater circuitry, subsequently burning out the filaments on the remaining tubes.

-The WD-11 also has a unique 4 pin base layout that was unlike any subsequent UV and UX style tube base.
+The WD-11 has a unique 4-pin base layout that was unlike any subsequent UV and UX style tube bases.
 It had 3 "small" pins and one "large" pin.
-(Later UV based tubes relied on an index pin on the side of the tube base and UX tubes had 2 large and 2 small pins to ensure proper indexing.)
+Later UV based tubes relied on an index pin on the side of the tube base and UX tubes had 2 large and 2 small pins to ensure proper indexing.

-It was replaced just a year later by higher performance tubes which were less likely to encounter the filament shorting problem, Westinghouse Electric's WD-12 and General Electric's UX-199.
-No radios using the WD-11 tube were designed after 1924, RCA ceased production and issued a service bulletin describing how to retrofit existing sets to use the newer UX-199 triodes.
+It was replaced a year after its introduction by higher performance tubes which were less likely to encounter the filament shorting problem, Westinghouse Electric's WD-12 and General Electric's UX-199.
+No radios using the WD-11 tube were designed after 1924.
+RCA ceased production and issued a service bulletin describing how to retrofit existing sets to use the newer UX-199 triodes.

-Collectiblity
+Collectibility

-Because of its rarity it has become one of the most valuable vacuum tubes in the world.
-New-old-stock units have sold for as much as US$180 and used tubes for over $100, more than the original price of the radios that use them.
-Collectors rarely, if ever use these tubes for fear of burning them out.
+Because of the rarity of the WD-11, it has become one of the most valuable vacuum tubes in the world.
+New-old-stock tubes have sold for as much as US$180 and used tubes have sold for over $100, more than the original price of the radios that use them.
+Collectors rarely use these tubes for fear of burning them out.

 Substitution

-Sets that use the costly WD-11 and UV-199 tubes can be modified to use the 1A5/GT octal power pentode (Which cost around $2.50) by wiring a 5.1 ohm resistor between the pins of the filament and fabricating an octal-to-four pin adaptor.
+Sets that use the costly WD-11 and UV-199 tubes can be modified to use the inexpensive 1A5/GT octal power pentode by wiring a 5.1 ohm resistor between the pins of the filament and fabricating an octal-to-four pin adaptor.
 The pin for the 1A5's suppressor is left unconnected and the screen connected to the plate.

 The type 12 (also known as RCA-12) is electrically identical to the type 11, but with a more common UX4 base.